Department and Program Recommendations for First-Year Students

 Our website is https://www.macalester.edu/asianstudies/about/

 If you are considering majoring in Biology, the most important thing to do in the fall semester, first year, is to get started with chemistry.
 Most students interested in majoring in Biology should register for General Chemistry I (CHEM 111), which is only offered during the fall semester.
+This is especially important for students who are also considering the major in Neuroscience and/or interested in a pre-health track.

 If you have a strong high school chemistry background, you may consider two other possibilities: